Kuberwastaken/AsianMOM/README.md

 *   **WebGPU - Finally, Some Speed:** WebGPU was the missing puzzle piece for performance.
 With it, the models could actually use the GPU, so things ran fast enough to feel snappy and interactive.

 *   **Picking the Right Models:**
-    *   **Vision:** I went with `HuggingFaceTB/SmolVLM-500M-Instruct` because it’s small, gives good descriptions, and works well with both Transformers.js and WebGPU.
+    *   **Vision:** I went with `HuggingFaceTB/SmolVLM-500M-Instruct` because it's small, gives good descriptions, and works well with both Transformers.js and WebGPU.
 The quantized setup (`embed_tokens: "fp16"`, `vision_encoder: "q4"`, `decoder_model_merged: "q4"`) really helped keep things lightweight.
     *   **Language Model:** For the "roasting" part, I used `onnx-community/Llama-3.2-1B-Instruct-q4f16`.
-It’s a quantized ONNX model that runs well in the browser and gives decent, funny responses without being too slow.
+It's a quantized ONNX model that runs well in the browser and gives decent, funny responses without being too slow.

 *   **Making AsianMOM a Character:** Once the tech was sorted, I spent some time tweaking the prompts to give AsianMOM her own unique, naggy personality.